the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ## Reusable Components

 Reusable and composable components empower you to come up with capable component hierarchies, the foundation of React's view layer.
-The last chapter mentioned reusability, and now we can see how reusing the Table and Search components to create more functionality.
+The last sections mentioned reusability, and now we can see how reusing the Table and Search components to create more functionality.
 Even the App component is reusable, as it can be instantiated elsewhere as well.

 Let's define one more reusable component, a Button component which we'll eventually reuse often: